ultraseedbox/USB-Docs/UltraSeedbox Applications/NZBHydra2/Information and Overview.md

-NZBHydra 2 is a meta search for newznab indexers and torznab trackers.
+NZBHydra2 is a meta search for newznab indexers and torznab trackers.
 It consolidates all of your usenet indexers into 1 intuitive page.
-The following are the followign features:
+The following are the apps' features:

 * Ability to search all of your indexers in one page
 * Can send downloads from search results into your usenet downloaders